vkeenan/ai-gateway/README.md

 ![GitHub release](https://img.shields.io/github/release/vkeenan/sf-prompts.svg)

-Unleash limitless possibilities with our `AI Gateway for Salesforce`, an intuitive Prompt Engineering Platform tailored especially for Salesforce teams.
+Unleash limitless possibilities with our `AI Gateway for Salesforce`, an intuitive **Prompt Engineering Platform** (PEP) tailored especially for Salesforce teams.
 This platform empowers you to create, test, and launch AI prompts within a highly-secured shared repository.
 The content and responses of these prompts are encapsulated within Salesforce custom objects.
 With `AI Gateway for Salesforce`, you can leverage parameterized zero-shot prompt engineering to transform your mundane productivity tasks into high-impact efficiencies.

 For detailed insight on how `AI Gateway for Salesforce` works, please refer to our blog post: [Introducing AI Gateway for Salesforce: Managed Access for OpenAI API](https://salesforcedevops.net/index.php/2023/06/15/introducing-ai-gateway-for-salesforce/).